 - Recognize and identify bias within your system and yourself

 - Learn ideas, tools, and resources to effect change on the individual and system level

 This webinar was on December 1st, 2020.
-Please check back soon for a recording of the live event!
+Access the recording below:

 About the speakers

 - Reneé Canady, PhD, MPA, CEO of the Michigan Public Health Institute (MPHI)

 - James McElligott, M.D., MSCR, Medical Director for Telehealth at the Medical University of South Carolina (MUSC), Associate Professor in the Division of General Pediatrics at MUSC Children’s Hospital

 - Scott D. Berns, MD MPH, NICHQ’s CEO and Project Lead for the COVID-19 Enhancement Project